fazil-kp/clever_dropdown/README.md

 - ⚡ Async item loading

-> `smart_dropdown` is perfect for forms, filters, settings, and searchable dropdown fields in Flutter apps — works across Android, iOS, Web, and Desktop.
+> `clever_dropdown` is perfect for forms, filters, settings, and searchable dropdown fields in Flutter apps — works across Android, iOS, Web, and Desktop.

 ---